 The ICC continues to seek community partnerships that enhance the quality of life for residents.
 This includes programs related to job training, improving curb appeal, promoting healthy lifestyles, and spiritual programs.

 Although independent organizations, housing authorities are heavily regulated by the U.S. Department of Housing and Urban Development (“HUD”).
 The best way to understand the regulated environment is to compare the leasing process in the private sector to what housing authorities are required to follow by the federal government.
-This is illustrated by contrasting the flowchart to the right (private sector) with the flowchart on pages 14 and 15.
+This is illustrated by contrasting the flowchart to the left (private sector) with the flowchart just below.

 In the mid-nineties, RHA had more than 40 programs under its umbrella.
 These were city, county, state, and federal programs administered by RHA.
 One program had only 7 units and several had less than 20 units, but each had its own unique set of regulations, obligations, and reporting requirements.
 The number and complexity of programs were drawing resources away from core programs.
 RHA’s credibility was at an all-time low.
 With housing stock dating from the 1930s and federal funding not keeping up with federal requirements or increased maintenance costs, RHA developed a plan to reinvent itself.